 This course aims to help you understand key computing concepts and processes.
-You will learn basic computing, logical and problem solving skills.
-You will learn how to solve a variety of computing problems, through designing, developing and testing in real life situations.
-And, you will look at the impact of computing technologies on the environment or society.
+You will learn basic computing, logical and problem-solving skills.
+You will learn how to solve a variety of computing problems through designing, developing and testing in real-life situations.
+You will look at the impact of computing technologies on the environment and society.

-The course has two compulsory units, plus an added value unit that assesses your practical skills.
+The course has two compulsory units and an added value unit that assesses your practical skills.

-Software Design and Development
+Software design and development

-In this unit you will:
+In this unit, you will:

-- learn, understand and solve problems in software design and development - develop basic computational thinking and programming skills - learn how data and instructions are stored in binary form and how programming supports computer applications - look at the impact of today's software-based applications on society or the environment.
+- learn, understand and solve problems in software design and development - develop basic computational thinking and programming skills - learn how data and instructions are stored in binary form, and how programming supports computer applications - look at the impact of today's software-based applications on society and the environment

-Information System Design and Development In this unit you will:
+Information system design and development In this unit, you will:

-- learn, understand and solve problems in information system design and development - use suitable development tools to create databases, web-based information systems or multimedia information systems - learn about basic computer hardware, software, connectivity and security issues through a range of practical and research tasks.
+- learn, understand and solve problems in information system design and development - use suitable development tools to create databases, web-based information systems or multimedia information systems - learn about basic computer hardware, software, connectivity and security issues, through a range of practical and research tasks